(Updated November 20, 2021. This article contains data and excerpts from Violation Tracker and Better Markets reports.)

 Don’t let your bank steal your money!
-Recently a direct action environmental activist group staged a major action outside of a Big Bank in London to call attention to how Big Banks continue to invest in fossil fuel despite clear evidence that the burning of fossil fuels is leading to climate disruption.
+Recently a direct action environmental activist group staged a major action outside of Lloyds, a major bank in London to call attention to how Big Banks continue to invest in fossil fuel despite clear evidence that the burning of fossil fuels is leading to climate disruption.
 Similarly, many have been calling on a nationwide divestment from those responsible for the mortgage meltdown of 2004-2007, which has led to millions becoming homeless and/or bogged down in litigation over the past ten years.
 Although destroying our climate is not technically (at least not yet) a national crime, the six biggest global Wall Street banks—JP Morgan Chase, Bank of America, Morgan Stanley, Wells Fargo, Goldman Sachs and Citibank—are guilty of many ACTUAL crimes over the past 20 years, and paid out about 200 billion dollars in sanctions related to them, over 150 billion dollars of which was related to the mortgage-related crimes of the 2004-2007 meltdown.
 These global banks—who are often referred to as the “Big Banks” or “Megabanks”—have been acting criminally and irresponsibly with regard to exploiting the human need to own one’s own home, through predatory lending, appraisal fraud, false securities sales and forged documents in foreclosures.
 Ironically, much of the money they have “made” these past 20 years has come from the 8 trillion dollars in government bail-outs received after the last mortgage meltdown—WHICH THEY KNOWINGLY CAUSED!

 The Six Megabanks have not skipped a beat when it comes to committing fraud, market manipulation, and other abuses against their clients, investors, and the financial markets themselves.
 Over 150 billion dollars out of over 200 billion dollars in total sanctions to these Big Banks resulted from mortgage-related crimes, such as illegally selling residential mortgage-backed securities and using Robo-signed documents (forgeries) in court to steal properties.
 Rather than prosecuting the banks, our government merely slapped them with sanctions, which the Big Banks take as merely “the cost of doing business”.
-Below (Figure 1) is a chart showing a list of their crimes of the past 20 years, mortgage-related and otherwise (see www.BetterMarkets.com for more).
+Below (Figure 1) is a chart showing a list of their crimes of the past 20 years, mortgage-related and otherwise (if chart not visible, see www.BetterMarkets.com for more).
 Below that is another summary chart (Figure 2.) from Violation Tracker/Good Jobs First showing violations of the biggest financial services firms from 2000 until the present, and Violation Tracker has a list of the top financial services violators and a more complete list of their bankster crimes on their website page, financial services Summary | Violation Tracker (goodjobsfirst.org).